Hengistbury Head Outdoor Education Centre

 Half-day sessions from £10 per head.
 Multi-activity weeks from £95 per head

-Why are Hengistbury Head great for School Trips and Educational Visits?
+Why book Hengistbury Head for Residential School Trips and Educational Visits?

 Based on the side of the beautiful Christchurch Harbour, our Centre has a very special feel about it.
 We are flexible with programming and can therefore meet most schools needs.
 We have a wide variety of sessions to challenge, educate and entertain students.